mickdowling16/premier-league-quiz/README.md

 ## Design

+### Colour Palette

 For the design of this quiz I used the official Premier League colours and logo to keep it all relevant to the quiz topic.
 The primary colour of pink is used as the page background with the purple premier league logo and light blue for the button colours.
 Each time a question is answered the page background changes to either green or red depending on a correct or incorrect answer.

 ![Premier League Colour Palette](./documentation/premier-league-colour-palette.webp)

 ### Typography

-The font used in this project was Rubik.
-I thing this is an astheically pleasing font and it is easy to read and looks clean.
+The font used in this project was Merriweather, with a backup font of serif.
+I think this is an astheically pleasing font and it is easy to read and looks clean.
 This worked perfect for my intended use.
 I used Google fonts for this.

 ### Media

 The only media used in this project is the Premier League logo which appears at the top of the page.
-This was taken from the offical premier league website and will be linked in my credits section below
+This was taken from the Premier League wikipedia page and will be linked in my credits section below

 ---